cyberitech/BasicBedrock/docs/autogen/basicbedrock.basicbedrock.md

 __init__(session: Session = None, **kwargs)
 ```

 Creates an instance of basic bedrock. session param is optional.
-If omitted, a default session will be used.
+If omitted, a default session constructor will be used.
 Right now, the only kwargs supported are a param dictionary.
 Param dicts are in the format of {'top_p': float, 'top_k': int, 'temp': float, 'max_tokens': int} :param session: the boto3 session to use for creating the basic bedrock instance :param kwargs: kwargs used are in the format of {'top_p': float, 'top_k': int, 'temp': float, 'max_tokens': int}

 ---